 Alternative 1: Blending Images in Adobe Photoshop

-As mentioned, there are many ways to achieve similar results but the following is the technique I’ve been using for the past several years and the one I find to work best for me.
-This method takes use of both the Photoshop algorithm and some manual masking techniques.
+As mentioned, there are many ways to achieve similar results, but the following is the Photoshop focus stacking technique I find to work best.
+This method makes use of both the Photoshop algorithm and manual masking techniques.

 Let’s take a quick look before diving in a little deeper.